 Want to make a nut-free snicker date?
 Use any seed butter you like the taste of.
 You can use extra seeds like crushed sunflower seeds for added texture.

-Next, either fill the peanut butter in a small piping bag, a small ziplock with the corner snipped off or just use a spoon to fill the dates.
+2. Next, either fill the peanut butter in a small piping bag, a small ziplock with the corner snipped off or just use a spoon to fill the dates.
+If using a piping bag, put the bag inside of a large cup and pull the sides of the bag over the edge of the cup.
+Then fill with peanut butter.

 Store any leftovers in the refrigerator or the freezer.
 The chocolate will melt if left at room temperature.